Travel To Kyrgyzstan: An Independent Woman’s Guide

 Eating your way through Kyrgyzstan food

 Kyrgyzstan food is heavenly for meat-eaters, and you’ll be well fed wherever you go in Kyrgyzstan.
 In homes, it won’t take long for food to appear, and chances are it will be on the table even before you arrive.
 The people of Kyrgyzstan are incredibly hospitable and will make sure you eat!
-I can’t say I found too many vegetarian options but the food was tasty and plentiful, if somewhat greasy – perfect for the rough climate and nomadic lifestyle.
+Vegetarian options are limited, but meals are always tasty and plentiful – hearty enough for the rough climate and nomadic lifestyle.

 In the South, shashlik – skewers of beef or mutton – reign.
 If you leave your car window down, as you head South, you’ll be guided by your nose.
-Lagman is a classic dish (see below), wheat noodles topped by meat and a few rare vegetables.
+Lagman is a classic dish, wheat noodles topped by meat and a few rare vegetables, is another staple, while plov, or rice pilaf, comes in endless variations, often served with onions or garlic.

 Kyrgyz Lagman stew